 Staff we spoke with were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were caring and friendly via CQC comments cards.
-We saw that staff treated patients respectfully and kindly and were friendly towards patients at the reception desk and over the telephone.
+We received limited comments from patients however the feedback we received was positive.
+We also reviewed patient feedback online and it was generally positive, stating that staff were professional and nice.
+We saw that staff treated patients kindly and were friendly towards patients at the reception desk and over the telephone.

 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting area provided privacy when reception staff were dealing with patients.
+The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
-The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.
+The computer screens in the reception area were not visible to patients and staff did not leave personal information where other patients might see it.
 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.